greydanus/optimize_wing/README.md

 [Colab notebook](https://colab.research.google.com/drive/1RTsSyr7B3THKVGp_44Oyh7rxBriOHzJ7)

-In this project, we obtain a wing by optimizing the lift/drag ratio of an occlusion in a simulated wind tunnel.

 In this project, I use Navier-Stokes to simulate a wind tunnel, place a rectangular occlusion in it, and use gradient descent to optimize its lift/drag ratio.
 This gives us a wing shape.
 I'm releasing this repo as a supplement to a series of blog posts I wrote about human flight.
 Also note that this code was originally modified from [this Autograd demo](bit.ly/2Yy8LXs).

 ![optimized_wing.png](static/wing.png)